 You can play an active role in discussing these arrangements with your employer.
 You might also want to encourage your employer to speak to someone with expertise in providing work-related help for disabled people, such as an occupational health adviser, RNIB or Action for Blind People.

 RNIB and Action for Blind People can also carry out a work-based assessment and make recommendations on the equipment, software, and adjustments that would better allow you to fulfil your role.
 This may make the difference that will enable you to retain your job.
 For more information please see our Work-based assessments section.

 It is worth remembering that if your employer does not know you have a disability, they cannot make any adjustments to help you succeed in your job.

-For more information about your rights, we refer you to RNIB's Equality Act 2010 section.
+For more information about your rights, read the Equality Act 2010.